theaccordance/balena-push/README.md

 ### `api-token`

-**Required**: Used by the action to authenticate with your BalenaCloud account.
-API keys can be created [here](https://dashboard.balena-cloud.com/preferences/access-tokens) (requires web login).
+**Required**: A BalenaCloud API Token, used to authenticate with BalenaCloud.
+API keys can be created in the [user settings for BalenaCloud](https://dashboard.balena-cloud.com/preferences/access-tokens).

 ### `application-name`

-**Required**: The application on BalenaCloud you are targeting with the push action.
+**Required**: The target application on BalenaCloud

 ### `application-path`